sensu/sensu-plugin-sdk/README.md

 .Check.Executed, .Check.LastOk) that are presented in UNIX timestamp format.
 A function named UnixTime is provided to print these values in a customizable human readable format as part of a template.
-To customize the output format of the timestamp, use the same format as specified by Golang's [Time.Format][2].
+To customize the output format of the timestamp, use the same format as specified by Go's [time.Format][2].
 Additional examples can be found [here][3].

 **Note:** the predefined format constants are **not** available.